spring1843/go-dsa/tree/README.md

 ## Application

-Trees, such as Binary Search Trees (BSTs), can offer a time complexity of O(log n) for searches, as opposed to the linear access time of linked lists.
+Trees, such as Binary Search Trees (BSTs), can offer a time complexity of O(Log n) for searches, as opposed to the linear access time of linked lists.
 Trees are widely employed in search systems, and operating systems can represent file information using tree structures.

 ## Rehearsal